Getting started with MONKEY

 Then follow these steps to start using Monkey:

-0. Windows 11 users first have to enable Advanced devices discovery in Bluetooth system settings.
+Step 0.
+Windows 11 users first have to enable Advanced devices discovery in Bluetooth system settings.

 Windows advanced Bluetooth